ccao-data/data-architecture/dbt/seeds/pinval/docs.md

 Importantly, we will need at least three rows per assessment year in this table, one for each of the three types of model runs.

-The reason that we have multiple different model runs per assessment year and for each of the different types is that we may want to re-run a model for a specific type without changing the other types.
-For example, we may want to re-run the comps model to get updated top 5 sales due to a change in methodology, without changing the predicted values or shap values.
+Multiple model runs are maintained for each assessment year to allow independent updates by type.
+This enables re-running a model for a specific purpose without affecting the others.
+For example, the `"comps"` model can be re-run to refresh the top 5 sales when methodology changes, while leaving the `"card"` (predicted values) and `"shap"` runs unchanged.

-It is also theoretically possible to have the same run_id for the all 3 types of model run.
-This could happen if we generated shaps and comps along with predicted values in the same run, and we didn't retroactively make any updates that would require a new run.
-In this case, we would still need to add all 3 rows.
+It is also possible for all three types of runs to share the same `run_id`.
+This occurs when predicted values, comps, and shap values are generated in the same execution, and no subsequent updates require separate runs.
+In this case, all three rows must still be recorded explicitly to ensure complete coverage of the required types.

 **Primary Key**: `assessment_year, type, run_id`
 {% enddocs %}